jupyter/docker-stacks/all-spark-notebook/README.md

 ## Docker Options

-You may customize the execution of the Docker container and the Notebook server it contains with the following optional arguments.
+You may customize the execution of the Docker container and the command it is running with the following optional arguments.

 * `-e PASSWORD="YOURPASS"` - Configures Jupyter Notebook to require the given plain-text password.
 Should be combined with `USE_HTTPS` on untrusted networks. **Note** that this option is not as secure as passing a pre-hashed password on the command line as shown above.
 * `-e USE_HTTPS=yes` - Configures Jupyter Notebook to accept encrypted HTTPS connections.
 If a `pem` file containing a SSL certificate and key is not provided (see below), the container will generate a self-signed certificate for you.